mysteriumnetwork/documentation/content/node-runners/testnet2-migration.md

 ### My.Mysterium.Network (MMN) updates

+For a short period of time, the Testnet 2.0 MMN will be hosted on https://testnet2.mysterium.network.
+Once we migrate the majority of nodes, the old https://my.mysterium.network will be replaced with the Testnet 2.0 version.

+**On 2020-01-08** - All of the accounts from https://my.mysterium.network are migrated to https://testnet2.mysterium.network.

 The Testnet 2.0 version of MMN will look a little different than the current version, and we hope it will solve a couple of usability problems we had before.

 Nodes can also store beneficiary (payout) wallet addresses on the Ethereum blockchain, instead of a database.
 The new MMN has been adapted so it can be used for bounty payments.